Lincoln Park, Denver

 Lincoln Park is a neighborhood and public park close to downtown Denver, Colorado and the location of the Art District on Santa Fe.
 The neighborhood is one of Denver's oldest and is just to the south of the area where Denver was first settled in the 1850s.
 Many houses date from about 1900.
-The neighborhood is sometimes called "La Alma/Lincoln Park" or the West Side.
+The neighborhood is sometimes called "La Alma/Lincoln Park" or considered part of the Westside.

 Geography

 The boundaries of the neighborhood are 6th Avenue at the south end, West Colfax Avenue at the northern end, Cherry Creek on the east side and the South Platte River on the west side.
-Interstate 25 runs north-south through the western part of the neighborhood.
+Interstate 25 runs north–south through the western part of the neighborhood.

 Housing in the neighborhood includes many single family detached houses, including two-story brick Victorians, row houses, duplexes, brick bungalows and one-story stucco houses.
 Prominent housing developments include the Parkway Center apartment and condominium complex, with 1,050 units, at 12th and Galapago Street, Denver Tower Complex with condos, supermarket and offices (both fronting on Speer Boulevard from 14th to 12th).

 The North Lincoln Park public housing facility, completed in 1996, replaced a dilapidated housing complex built in the 1950s.
 A more extensive update is planned for the remaining South Lincoln Park Homes starting in 2010, using a grant from the American Recovery and Reinvestment Act.
 This new project will create 900 units of mixed-income housing, and provide space for an open-air farmer's market.